 I’ve heard that in order for you to be a “good” teacher, all you need to do is be at least a few steps ahead of your students.
-I think this is pretty much the same for being a fitness instructor.
+I think this is pretty much the same as being a fitness instructor.

-As long as you can teach a class without sweating more than the participants, tidy up the free weights area without asking for help and not complain of sore feet after the first few hours, you should be good.
+As long as you can teach a class without sweating more than the participants, tidy up the free weights area without asking for help, and not complain of sore feet after the first few hours, you should be good.

 Do you need to be muscly to be a fitness instructor?